15 Enticing Survival Books Like The Hatchet

 9. Beauty Queens – Libba Bray

 Do you want to read another YA survival story that’s a slight change in pace from The Hatchet?
-We suggest Beauty Queens by Libba Bray.
+Then I suggest Beauty Queens by Libba Bray.

 One of the best aspects of this book is that Libba Bray also adds an element of humor.
 It’s one book that readers won’t be able to put down.